 Starburst is dead simple and explosive fun so stop thinking and destroy everything.
 Yes, everything!!

 How many Atari ST games can you fit onto a single floppy disk?
-No, it's not a bad joke because Peter Putnik already has the answer: a whopping twenty-three Atari ST games!!
-These are all heavily compressed on one bog-standard double density floppy disk and include classics like Arkanoid, Asteroids, Virus, Tempest, Head Over Heels, Pengy, Jet Set Willy, Crystal Castles, Xevious, Sentinel, Moon Patrol, Joust, and more - WOW!!
+No, it's not a silly joke because Peter Putnik has already provided us with the answer: a whopping twenty-three Atari ST games!!
+These are all heavily compressed on one bog-standard double-density floppy disk.
+That is a hefty reduction so be prepared to wait for the decompression!

 What, you don't believe me?
-Then I think you should clickety-click right now and grab the download - enjoy!
+Then you should clickety-click right now and grab the download for yourself.

 Being a bit of an odd bod, I've never taken much time to play any of the Dizzy games so figured I should choose one from this hugely popular series and see where it takes me.
 I've decided on Magicland Dizzy, probably because I was reminded of Stormbringer from my Spectrum 128 days.
 Amusingly, I've gone and picked one which wasn't designed by the Oliver Twins but by Neal Vincent and programmed by Derek Leigh-Gilchrist of Captain Dynamo fame.